Superstar64/sky/README.md

 * libghc-megaparsec-dev

 ### Generic
-Ensure that the Gnu C Compiler, Python, the Glasgow Haskell Compiler, Cabel are all installed then.
-Then run:
+Ensure that the Gnu C Compiler, Python, the Glasgow Haskell Compiler, Cabel are all installed, then run:
 ```
 cabal install megaparsec --lib
 ```